MTSF Unité d'Engrenages de Forces à Vis sans Fin

 EXERCICES GUIDÉS INCLUS DANS LE MANUEL

-- Learning the key variables and correlations of a worm gear.
+- Study of the correlations and key variables of a worm gear.

-- Learning the basic terminology of gearing (number of teeth, reference circle and modulus).
+- Study of the basic terminology relating to gears (number of teeth, reference circle and module).

-- Determination of friction with variation of load.
+- Determination of torque, efficiency and friction with load variation.